GuavaCZ/calendar/README.md

 #### Set the model and record key
 To mount the action with the correct record, we need to pass the model type and primary key of the record.

-The model is also required if you want to display multiple types of events and have each be rendered differently (see customizing event content).
+The model is also required if you want to display multiple types of events and have each be rendered differently (see customizing calendar content).

 ```php
 $record = MyModel::find(1);